 Where can people go to celebrate National Arab American Heritage Month in Cleveland?

-Also, people interested in Arab American heritage can visit several local businesses and establishments to support, learn, and engage.
+People interested in Arab American heritage can visit several local businesses and establishments to support, learn, and engage.
 You can visit the Syrian Cultural Garden.
 It’s the only fully completed garden for an Arab country and a beautiful sight to see.
 There is a Lebanese Cultural Garden underway.
-While not all Arabs are Muslims, the Cleveland Museum of Art has a great exhibit on Islamic Art.
-Arabs existed before Islam, so the art in this exhibit provides a great inside look to old Arabia.

 If you feel like celebrating NAAHM at home, Netflix and Amazon Prime have a great selection of Arab films and series to enjoy.
 My recommendations: